OpenDriveLab/Vista/README.md

 ## 📋 TODO List

-- [ ] New model weights trained with larger batch size.
+- [ ] New model weights trained with a larger batch size ane more iterations.
 - [ ] Memory efficient training and sampling.
 - [ ] Online demo for interaction.